RobRomijnders/dpfn_aaai/readme.md

 This repo contains accompanying code for the AAAI 2023 paper:
 'Protect Your Score: Contact Tracing with Differential Privacy Guarantees'.

-The library is named DPFN, after the decentralized algorithm that we introduce.
+A utility library with faster implementations in C++ is available at [github.com/RobRomijnders/dpfn_cpp](https://github.com/RobRomijnders/dpfn_cpp).

 ## Typical usage